Special Testing (at school)

 - are testing at an international test center and cannot use a regular type (10-point) booklet or test with standard time limits, or need accommodations the test center cannot provide.

-If you can test with time-and-a-half and paper formats, you should apply for Center Testing #2 instead.
+If you can test with time-and-a-half and paper formats, you should apply for National Extended Time instead.

 Note: If ACT approves you for accommodations that can be provided at a national test center, your application will be automatically transferred to National Testing.
 We will assign you to test on the next available test date at the nearest available test center that can provide the approved accommodations.
 We will send you notification of the transfer and provide information about steps to complete the process so you can obtain your admission ticket.
 To request Special Testing, do not complete a registration folder or register on the Web.
 Instead, ask your counselor or qualified school official to complete and submit the Request for ACT Special Testing for you.

-Special Testing for both ACT (No Writing) and ACT Plus Writing only during the designated three-week testing windows listed on the request form.
+Special Testing (at school) for both ACT (No Writing) and ACT Plus Writing only during the designated three-week testing windows listed on the request form.

-Note: At locations outside the U.S. or Canada, Special Testing is not available during the September window and the ACT Plus Writing is not available during the February window.
+Note: At locations outside the U.S. or Canada, Special Testing (at school) is not available during the February window.

-See the testing comparison chart to review the requirements and features of Special Testing and Extended Time National Testing to decide which form of testing is most appropriate for you.
+See the testing comparison chart to review the requirements and features of Special Testing and National Extended Time to decide which form of testing is most appropriate for you.